Shadow-Soft/owf-cartridge/Walkthrough.md

 \* Note the use of a single cloud based configuration management repository from which the cartridge is being deployed.
-The ability to deploy directly from a CM repo to multiple PaaS environment is a benefit to the Software Development Lifecycle (dev, integrate, test)
+The ability to deploy directly from a CM repo to multiple PaaS environments is a benefit to the Software Development Lifecycle (dev, integrate, test)

 \* OWF can take a few minutes to start up, especially if running in a "small" gear.
 Make a note of the URL and move on to the next step to give the framework enough time to spin up.